TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - **What is a Monotonic Array?**
     - An array is monotonic if it satisfies one of the following:
-    - 1ï¸âƒ£ Monotonic Increasing
+    - 1️⃣ Monotonic Increasing
       * Each element is greater than or equal to the previous.
         * Example:
           * 1 2 2 3 4 7 9
         * Here:
           * arr[i] <= arr[i+1]
-    - 2ï¸âƒ£ Monotonic Decreasing
+    - 2️⃣ Monotonic Decreasing
       * Each element is less than or equal to the previous.
       * Example:
         * 9 7 7 4 3 1
       * Here:
         * arr[i] >= arr[i+1]
-    - âœ”ï¸ Why Binary Search Needs a Monotonic Condition?
+    - ✔️ Why Binary Search Needs a Monotonic Condition?
       * Binary search works only if we can discard half of the search space every time.
       * That is possible only if:
         * Values consistently increase OR